vanhoangkha/Networking-fundamentals/Day20_DTP_VTP.md

 - Does NOT store the VLAN database in NVRAM
     - **VTP v3 CLIENTS DO**
 - Will synchronize their VLAN dBase to the SERVER with the highest version number in their VTP Domain
-- Advertise their VLAN dBase and forward VTP Advertisements to other CLIENTS over TRUNK Ports
+- Advertise their VLAN dBase and forward VTP Advertisements to other CLIENTS over Trunk Ports

 VTP TRANSPARENT MODE: